Manikanta1239/Manikanta1239/README.md

-- 👋 Hi, I’m @Manikanta1239
+👋 Hi, I’m @Manikanta1239
-- 👀 I’m interested in Learning new things
-- 🌱 I’m currently learning a course on data science
+🌟 Generative AI Enthusiast & Aspiring Computer Science Engineer 📊 Data Science & Machine Learning Aspirant
+👀 Passionate about learning and exploring new technologies.
+🌱 Currently deepening my knowledge through a Data Science course.
-- 💞️ I’m looking to collaborate on Data analytics
+💞️ Looking to collaborate on Data Analytics and AI projects.
-- 📫 How to reach me @Manikanta1239
+📫 Reach me at @Manikanta1239 for discussions, collaborations, and opportunities!

 <!---
 Manikanta1239/Manikanta1239 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.